 Due to its beauty and size, northern catalpa are planted for the purposes of aesthetics and shade and are generally planted along the sides of streets and in residential lawns2.
 This helps reduce the absorption and reflection of heat by and from the earth and reduce temperatures.
-Due to their delicate wood structure, northern catalpa can be easily shaped and molded solely by hand tools and can be designed into fenceposts, crating, millwork, framing, furniture, and construction5.
+The wood has been used for making railroad ties, fence posts beams, furniture and millwork 10,11.
 Other uses of the northern catalpa are for conservation purposes when land needs restoration after a mining project6.
 After destructive mining projects are complete, the sites are inhospitable with poor soils, high light conditions, hot conditions7 , however, the northern catalpa can flourish and grow despite the environmental odds.

 Northern catalpa are threatened by Ceratomia catalpa (a sphinx caterpillar) which consume the leaves leading to excess oozing of nectar and vulnerability to predacious insects.
 Rabbits consume the stem causing girdling.
 Yellow grub consumes the immature seeds.
 Cecidomyia catalpae, an invasive insect8 leaves behind leaf spots and damaged terminal buds, branch tips, and seed pods.
 Macrosporium catalpae, a fungus, creates brown spots; Polystictus versicolor, a decaying fungus. harms the tree after about 20 years of life (more common in the west).
 Verticillium causes the death of its branches and eventually kill the tree2.
 Not only can northern catalpa be threatened, but they can also be threatening.
 Due to their rapid growth rate and pattern, northern catalpa are weedy and, in some cases, invasive, leading to displacement of other desired plant species6.